Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 2. Preheat oven to 400 degrees.
 Grease 6 large muffin cups.

 3. Combine flour, sugar, salt and baking powder.
-Pour the vegetable oil into a 1 cup measuring cup, then add the flax egg (1 egg = 3 Tbsp. flax goo) and enough milk to fill the measuring cup.
+Pour the applesauce (or vegetable oil) into a 1 cup measuring cup, then add the flax egg (1 egg = 3 Tbsp. flax goo) and enough milk to fill the measuring cup.
 Add to dry ingredients and mix well.
 If batter is too dry, add more milk or some OJ to moisten.
 Fold in blueberries, then place the batter into the greased muffin tin.

 4. To make crumb topping: Mix the sugar, flour, non-dairy butter and cinnamon until any large lumps are worked out.
 Sprinkle topping over muffin batter before baking.